chase-seibert/phab2jira/README.md

-# phab2jira - Migrate Phabricator Maniphest tasks to JIRA issues
+# phab2jira - Bulk Migrate Phabricator Projects to JIRA

 Phabricator and JIRA both support CSV export/import.
 But you loose a lot of the rich metadata for your issues, such as comments, links to the original tasks.